Alexandria893/houseofguineas/content/home/services/service2.md

 ##### Holiday Care

-Because of my limited availability during holidays and special occasions, pet care may be more than the regular rate.
+Because of my limited availability during holidays and special occasions, pet care will be 1.5x the regular rate.
 Please contact me as soon as possible to make sure your pet have the care they need.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*Looking for longer pet care?
 Take a look at [Home-Alone Hero: All-Day Care!](../service3/)*